gulzarahmed786/Stock-Market-Analysis/README.md

 1. **Dataset**:
    - Comprehensive data from the NIFTY 50 index, including historical stock prices, volumes, and other financial metrics.
+   - This dataset are from yahoo finance library which has live dataset or latest dataset yahoo finance build a library for it (yfinance)

 2. **Preprocessing**:
    - Data cleaning, normalization, and handling of missing values to ensure model accuracy and reliability.